Querijn/SilverTeamCoach/README.md

 ### Development

 You can contribute by testing and giving feedback using the [Issues tab of our Github page!][Issues].
 Currently, I'm looking into doing the following:
 - HTTP Requests on other platforms, and passing cookies through those requests, so people can run it on their phones.
 - A rework of the server side.
 - More in-depth gameplay and strategy.
+- Alternative login methods.

 ### Support